 To change the password in WordPress, you have several methods to choose from.
 The first one is password recovery in the login panel.
 This method requires access to an email address that is associated with a WordPress account.
 The second method requires logging in to the WordPress dashboard.
 The third uses a database to change the password.

-1) Reset password by login page
+1) Reset password by the login page

-First you need to enter the login screen of your website, which you can find at: www.yourdomainname.com/wp-admin
+First, you need to enter the login screen of your website, which you can find at www.yourdomainname.com/wp-admin

 Access to your site’s dashboard:

 Please select ‘Lost your password?‘ link.
 You will be redirected to a new page.
 Enter your username or email address (associated with the WordPress account) here and click the ‘Get New password‘ button.

 At this point, WordPress will automatically send the message to the given email (associated with the WordPress account) with a link to create a new password by e-mail.

 Check your e-mail address, search for a message titled – [Your Blog/Site Title] Password Reset.
 The content of the message will look something like this: